edehr/edehr/README.md

 In order to run the project, you will need to set it up in different terminal instances.
 The first one will be the server-side, which will be running the API and the database.
 The second one will be the client-side, which will be running the Vue.js application.

 Start the API server.
-From project root:
+From project root (make sure you have MongoDB running before starting the server):
 ```
 npm run start:server
 ```